libp2p/docs/content/concepts/transports/quic.md

 ### QUIC code point

-The initial implementation of QUIC for some implementations (e.g. go-libp2p), "QUIC v0", was based on [draft-ietf-quic-transport-29](https://datatracker.ietf.org/doc/html/draft-ietf-quic-transport-29) (or simply, **draft-29**) by the IETF as [RFC 9000](https://datatracker.ietf.org/doc/html/rfc9000) was yet to be finalized.
-Many nodes still use draft-29 as their deployed version.
+The initial implementation of QUIC of go-libp2p
+The original QUIC specification was based on [draft-ietf-quic-transport-29](https://datatracker.ietf.org/doc/html/draft-ietf-quic-transport-29) (or simply, **draft-29**), because [RFC 9000](https://datatracker.ietf.org/doc/html/rfc9000) was yet to be finalized.
+Some legacy nodes on the IPFS network still use draft-29.
 By using different code points (`quic-v1` for RFC 9000 and `quic` for draft-29, we can distinguish between the two versions.

-A standard QUIC connection will look like: `/ip4/127.0.0.1/udp/65432/quicv1/`, whereas the initial codepoint, `quic` (e.g. `/ip4/127.0.0.1/udp/65432/quic/`) implies to draft-29.
+A standard QUIC connection will look like: `/ip4/1.2.3.4/udp/65432/quic-v1/`, whereas the initial codepoint, `quic` (e.g. `/ip4/127.0.0.1/udp/65432/quic/`) implies to draft-29.

 Nodes that support multiple versions can offer them on the same port.